Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 The Dean of Students Office assists and supports students in achieving their academic and personal goals.
 Staff are available to answer questions, to help resolve issues or concerns, and to refer students to the appropriate department, office or community resource.

 The Dean of Students Office provides a variety of programs and services for undergraduate and graduate students.
-These include new student orientation, student advocacy services, students’ rights and responsibilities information, judicial/conduct services, ombuds and parent liaison services, emergency loans, off-campus student services and the publication of the online Student Policy Book.
+These include new student orientation, student advocacy services, students’ rights and responsibilities information, the student conduct process, and parent liaison services, emergency loans, off-campus student life and student policies.

 Contact the Dean of Students Office at (651) 962-6050, Room 241 Anderson Student Center, or www.stthomas.edu/deanofstudents.